David Sheppard

 The Voice Inside the Little Box

-A busy calendar of events began in February when David hosted A Night With The Stars for Reading Buses at the Hilton.
-In March, he compèred the Confederation of Passenger Transport dinner and conference in Newcastle and hosted awards at The Celtic Manor Resort in Wales.
-In Spring, he will be presenting the Yorkshire Star Awards in Sheffield and hosting long service awards for Babcock Marine in Plymouth and Stagecoach North East in Gateshead.
+David has been confirmed as host for the prestigious Knowledge Exchange Awards, celebrating partnerships between academics and industry professionals in 2024.
+He has recently hosted A Night With The Stars for Reading Buses at the Hilton, compèred the Confederation of Passenger Transport dinner and conference in Newcastle, hosted awards at The Celtic Manor Resort in Wales, the Yorkshire Star Awards in Sheffield and long-service awards for Babcock International in Plymouth.
 David is also looking forward to hosting events in London, Lincoln, Exeter, Portsmouth and Newport later in the year.

 If you need an experienced and dependable host for your event, do get in touch